jec-project/jec-jars/README.md

 # JEC JARS Project

-JEC JARS is a [JavaScript Entreprise Container][jec-url] project focused on the implementation of RESTful web services in JEC applications.
+JEC JARS is a [JavaScript Enterprise Container][jec-url] project focused on the implementation of RESTful web services in JEC applications.

 [![][jec-logo]][jec-url]